What Causes Discoloration After Washing Clothes?

-Commonly used products can cause stains and color changes in white or yellow garments.
-Toothpaste, perspiration and facial soap along with deodorants and hair sprays are often the cause of stains.
+Commonly used laundry, skincare, beauty, and personal hygiene products can cause stains and color changes to white or yellow garments.
+Toothpaste, perspiration, facial soap, deodorants, and hair sprays are often the cause of stains on garments.

-Perfumes with alcohol and even rain can leave spotty stains if it has picked up impurities from the air.
-All these stains may dry invisible but age and exposure to heat will cause them to reappear.
+Makeup, strong perfumes with alcohol, and even rain (acid rain especially) can leave spotty stains.
+All these stains may eventually dry up, not causing any visible stains.
+However, age and exposure to heat will cause them to reappear.

-Your clothes are just out of the washer or just home from the dry cleaners and you spot a stain.
-You remember looking at the garment before it was washed or taken to the cleaners and you did not see any stain.
-How did the mysterious stain get on your clean clothes?
+Your clothes are just out of the washer or just home from the dry cleaner and you suddenly spot a stain.
+You looked at the garment before it was washed or before it was taken to the cleaners, and you don't remember seeing any stain.
+How did that mysterious stain get on your clean clothes?

-Each year, the International Fabricare Institute analyzes thousands of garments with mystery stains in the laundry.
+Each year, the International Fabricare Institute analyzes thousands of garments with mystery stains from the laundry.

-Spills that dry clear cause a great number of unknown stains.
-Common invisible stains are soft drinks, corn syrup, some fruit juices and honey.
-If the stain is not pre-treated before the garment is laundered or dry-cleaned, it may oxidize into a yellow stain from the heat from the cleaning process and the stain may be set.
+Spills from all kinds of beverages and foods that dry without leaving any spots cause a great number of unknown stains.
+Common invisible stains are soft drinks, corn syrup, some fruit juices, and honey.
+If the stain is not pre-treated before the garment is laundered or dry-cleaned, it may oxidize into a yellow stain from the heat during the cleaning process and the stain may appear.

-Water soluble dyes used in garments can stains to appear after a garment is washed or dry-cleaned.
+Water-soluble dyes used to color garments can cause stains to appear after a garment is washed or dry-cleaned.
 Dye transfer can occur in both expensive and inexpensive items.
 Price does not determine colorfastness.
 If a garment is cared for as stated on the label and there is a dye transfer, return the item to the store.

 Some stain removal solutions can cause more problems than they solve.

-Club soda is only useful if applied immediately before certain stains have set.
-It is not effective on oily stains and may cause problems on fabrics sensitive to water such silk and rayon.
+This is only useful if applied immediately before certain stains have set.
+It is not effective on oily stains and may cause problems on fabrics sensitive to water, such as silk and rayon.

 Alcohol from hair spray is what removes some ink stains, but it can also remove some fabric dyes.
-Be safe and use rubbing alcohol and test in an inconspicuous area.
+Be safe and test rubbing alcohol in an inconspicuous area before use.